cubiio/samatkins.me/README.md

 ## Description

-The code for my personal website, including portfolio and blog.
+The code for my personal site and blog.

 ## Table of Contents